saltstack/salt/doc/topics/cloud/profitbricks.rst

     This option will use the private LAN IP for node connections (such as as bootstrapping the node) instead of the public LAN IP.
 The value accepts 'private_lan'.

+deploy
+    Set to False if Salt should not be installed on the node.

 For more information concerning cloud profiles, see :doc:`here
 </topics/cloud/profiles>`.